skeema/skeema/doc/config.md

 ### Invalid options

-Passing unknown/invalid options to Skeema, either in an option file or on the command-line, causes the program to abort except in two cases:
+Passing unknown/invalid options to the Skeema CLI, either in an option file or on the command-line, causes the program to abort except in two cases:

 * In addition to its own option files, Skeema also parses the MySQL per-user file `~/.my.cnf` to look for connection-related options ([user](options.md#user), [password](options.md#password), etc).
 Other options in this file are specific to MySQL and unknown to Skeema, but these will simply be ignored instead of throwing an error.